Krvna osveta: Origins

-Typical trajectory of a feud
+Possible trajectory of a feud

 The feuding typically began after a single or multiple homicide that could, in traditional feuding rules, be honorably avenged in blood.
 Typically, incidents where a death was ruled accidental did not require vengeance in blood, and would instead be solely a financial liability.
 In a case where a murderer, thief, or rapist was caught and killed in the act, the need for any further vengeance was usually obviated.

 When a family member has been killed, the perpetrator's family (brotherhood/clan bratstvo) now has a "blood debt" (krvni dug), which can be removed only when the victim's family (an appointed member, osvetnik) has had its revenge by killing the aggressor or any member of the aggressor's family (often a close male kinsman, preferably the brother, but the killing of children was not encouraged).
 However, the blood feud continues if a relative decides on revenge, regardless of who started it.
 Killing in a person's own house is the worst action, as it is seen as immoral and a great shame in Montenegrin culture.
-If a criminal was murdered, it often did not result in a feud, as criminality was negative in the eyes of society, but in some cases, the criminal's family went on to kill serdars and other high-ranked people.
+If a criminal was murdered, it often did not result in a feud, as criminals have a negative connotation in the eyes of society, but in some cases, the criminal's family went on to kill serdars and other high-ranked people.